 [Heading inserted by No. 73 of 2006 s.
 27.]

-30. Confidential police information
+30. Confidential police information, use and protection of

 (1) For the purposes of this section, the Commissioner of Police may classify as confidential any information or document held by the Commissioner of Police.